Seven Common Home Repair Tips

 If your door is squeaky, you will need to lubricate its hinges to avoid replacing them.
 You can use the WD-40 lubricant to lubricate the door hinges by spraying.
-If you cannot access WD-40 lubricant, you can use easily accessible lubricants such as petroleum jelly or waste oil from your car.
+If you cannot access WD-40 lubricant, you can use easily accessible products such as petroleum jelly or waste oil from your car.
 If you use waste car oil, be sure to wear gloves and use a rag to apply it to avoid the mess that often comes with it.

 2. Fix peeling wallpaper.